Integration Bee: Rules and conventions

 Prospective participants may first need to take a qualifying exam.
-The contest is then arranged in a manner similar to a sports tournament, with those who incorrectly evaluate integrals after a certain number of trials are eliminated.
+The contest is then arranged in a manner similar to a sports tournament, with those who incorrectly evaluate integrals after a certain number of trials being eliminated.
 Constants of integration may be ignored, but the final answer must be in reduced form and in terms of the original variable.
 At some institutions, such as MIT, contestants will evaluate assigned integrals on a chalkboard in front of the audience.
 In some others, such as the University of Connecticut, they may do so in their seats on paper.
-Contestants may either be all students from the hosting institution (such as MIT or the University of California, Berkeley), undergraduates only (such as at the University of Connecticut), or undergraduates and high-school students (such as at the University of North Texas).
+Contestants may either be all students from the hosting institution (such as MIT or the University of California, Berkeley), undergraduates only (such as at the University of Connecticut), or undergraduates and high-school students (such as at the University of North Texas), or all university students as well as high school students from the same area (such as West Virginia University).
+At the University of Dayton (Ohio), students compete in teams of two.

 Participants are expected to be familiar with the standard methods of integration.

-Prizes are in cash, vouchers, and/or books.

 U.S. competitions

-Integration Bee contests continue to be held at MIT, with the champion awarded a hat carrying the title, "Grand Integrator."
+Integration Bee contests continue to be held at MIT, with the champion awarded a hat carrying the title "Grand Integrator".
+Integration Bee contests are now regularly conducted in major American colleges and universities.

+In the South, they are the University of Florida, Florida Polytechnic University, West Virginia University, Louisiana Tech University, and the University of North Texas.

-Integration Bee contests are now regularly conducted in major American universities, including the University of Florida, Florida Polytechnic University, the University of Scranton, Connecticut College, Central Connecticut State University, Columbia University, the State University of New York, the University of Wisconsin–Madison, Prairie State College (Illinois), the University of Illinois at Urbana–Champaign, University of Dayton (Ohio), Louisiana Tech University, the University of North Texas, Brigham Young University, Utah Valley University, Fresno State University, Cosumnes River College, the University of California, Berkeley, various other institutions in California, and Oregon State University.
+In the Northeast, they are the University of Scranton, Connecticut College, Central Connecticut State University, Columbia University, and the State University of New York.

+In the Midwest, they are the University of Wisconsin–Madison, Prairie State College (Illinois), the University of Illinois at Urbana–Champaign, and the University of Dayton (Ohio).

+In the West, they are Brigham Young University, Utah Valley University, Fresno State University, Cosumnes River College, the University of California, Berkeley, various other institutions in California, and Oregon State University.

 The Louisiana/Mississippi chapter of the Mathematical Association of America is responsible for holding the Integration Bee in these two states and the American Mathematical Society at the University of Connecticut.

 Non-U.S. competitions

+Africa

+In Egypt, three integration bees were held in 2023.
+The first one was held by the Department of Mathematics at Cairo University in April.
+The second was held by the Department of Engineering of the same school; this event was open to freshmen only.
+The third was held in the Zewail City of Science, Technology and Innovation.